 Here is a little about me and why you should keep reading.
-Hi, I’m Hannah, I am an exclusively pumping mother of two.
-I exclusively pump with the original Elvie except once maybe twice a day I use my Spectra Gold (usually at the end of the night before bed).
-My first child was born in November 2019 and my second child was born in July 2021.
+Hi, I’m Hannah.
+I am an exclusively pumping mother of two.
+I exclusively pump with the original Elvie pump, except once, maybe twice a day.
+I use my Spectra Gold (usually at the end of the night before bed).
+My first child was born in November 2019, and my second child was born in July 2021.

-I wanted to try the Elvie Stride to see if the suction was any better and if it did a better job emptying my breasts than the original Elvie breast pump.
-Plus I wanted to write this Elvie vs Elvie Stride article and compare them side by side.
+I wanted to try the Elvie Stride to see if the suction strength was any better and if it did a better job emptying my breasts than the original Elvie breast pump.
+Plus, I wanted to write this Elvie Pump vs Elvie Stride article and compare them side by side.
 So here we are!
 Click here to read my full Elvie Stride review.

-I hope after reading this article you’ll be able to decide which Elvie breast pump is best for you.
-If you’re looking for more tips and support make sure to join the Elvie Stride Facebook group here.
+I hope after reading this article, you’ll be able to decide which Elvie breast pump is best for you.
+If you’re looking for more tips, breast pump basics, favorite accessories, and support, or you want to connect with other pumping mamas, make sure to join the Elvie Stride Facebook group here.

 Elvie Pump Price

-- Orginal Elvie Pump Price: $499 for a set with no insurance (cheaper options may be available or free based on your insurance), $249 single hub option
+- OG Elvie Pump Price: $499 for a set with no insurance (cheaper options may be available or free based on your insurance), $249 single hub option

 - Elvie Stride Price: $249 for a set with no insurance (cheaper options may be available or free based on your insurance)

-The list of places you can purchase it through is listed here.
-All you have to do is provide them with your email, where you live, and your insurance details.
+All you have to do is provide them with your email and your basic insurance details.
 The company will then let you know what breast pumps your insurance will cover and if there are any upgrade options.
-If the Elvie Stride isn’t an option for you or you don’t have insurance you can purchase it at full price from the listed companies, that is what I did.
+If the Elvie Stride isn’t an option for you or you don’t have insurance, you can purchase it at full price from the listed companies.
+That is what I did.
 I purchased my Elvie Stride from Aeroflow.

-To give you an idea of upgrade pricing, on my most recent pregnancy (this was before the Elvie Stride was on the market) my insurance gave me the option of the Spectra S2 for free ( I already own this as it was the breast pump I got thought insurance with my first child), a Spectra S1 for a $35 upgrade, a Spectra Gold for $75 (this is what I choose), or the original Elvie double pump for a $250 upgrade ( I already owned it).
+To give you an idea of upgrade pricing, on my most recent pregnancy (this was before the Stride was on the market), my insurance gave me the option of the Spectra S2 for my free pump ( I already own this as it was the breast pump I got through insurance with my first child), a Spectra S1 for a $35 upgrade, a Spectra Gold for $75 (this is what I choose), or the original Elvie double pump for a $250 upgrade ( I already owned it).

 The Elvie Stride is for sure louder than the original Elvie breast pump.
-However, it is still a really quiet breast pump in my opinion.
-If you were working at your desk in a cubical I don’t think the neighboring cubical could hear it.
+However, it is still a really quiet breast pump, in my opinion.
+You can’t hear it over a TV, or if you were working at your desk in a cubical, I don’t think the neighboring cubical could hear it.

-I do feel you can hear the milk drop into the collection cups a lot more with the original Elive more than the Elvie Stride.
+The Elvie Stride pump is much quieter, but I do feel you hear the milk trickle down into the collection cup where you don’t hear this with the Elvie Stride.